Appclusive/appclusive.github.io/_posts/2020-01-01-audio-and-video-and-everything-else.md

 In the last 12 months I spent some time trying out mixers, software and ways to connect stuff.
 In that time, I learned quite a lot from others and hopefully I can pass along some things I came across on my way.
 So from time to time I will post a video on [YouTube](https://www.youtube.com/channel/UCjhgnu3wliTq82gQwEiLXTg), [Facebook](https://www.facebook.com/Appclusive-105824888278461/), [Instagram](https://www.instagram.com/appclusive/) or [Twitter](https://twitter.com/appclusive) and write about my findings.
 And with that being said, the contents of the Twitter channel (being dormant now for a couple of years) will definitely change.

-In the last 12 months I spent some time trying out mixers, software and ways to connect stuff.
-In that time, I learned quite a lot from others and hopefully I can pass along some things I came across on my way.
-So from time to time I will post a video on YouTube, Facebook, Instagram or Twitter and write about my findings.
-And with that being said, the contents of the Twitter channel (being dormant now for a couple of years) will definitely change.

 See you around.
 Ronald